Conengmo/battle_map_tv/README.md

 ![screenshot](https://github.com/Conengmo/battle-map-tv/assets/33519926/fe79eca8-0dfb-4986-99cd-a747a7603604)

 ## Features
-- Works natively on Linux, macOS and Windows.
+- Works on Linux, macOS and Windows by using Python.
 - Doesn't use a browser.
 - Free and open source
 - Works offline